fancycade/tele/SPEC.md

 Some basic design principles that tele follows are:

 1. Tele is Erlang
-2. Readability at the expense of writability
+2. Use widely familiar concepts or syntax when possible
-3. Use widely familiar concepts or syntax when possible
+3. Minimal syntax with nonambiguous consistent use
-4. Minimal syntax with little amibiguity
+4. No anglocentric syntax requirements (i.e. capital letters)
-5. No anglocentric syntax requirements (i.e. capital letters)
+5. Syntax similarity corresponds to semantic similarity

 ## Language